jianghaojun/jianghaojun/README.md

 ### Hi there 👋
-My name is Haojun Jiang(蒋昊峻).
-I’m currently a second-year Ph.D. student at Tsinghua University.
-A fan of Lebron James. 😄
+My name is Haojun Jiang(蒋昊峻), a second-year Ph.D. student in the Department of Automation at Tsinghua University, advised by Prof. [Gao Huang](http://www.gaohuang.net/).
+Before that, I received my B.E. degree in Automation at Tsinghua University. 😄

 <!--**jianghaojun/jianghaojun** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.